Open-Fuego/Open-Fuego-Coding-Tools/Best_Practices.md

-## Pitt Fuego Teaching Best Practices
+## Open Fuego Teaching Best Practices

 **Work with Code –** most all of the code your students will need to write has already been written.
 Encourage students to work with code, not write it.
 (Disagree?
 See our final entry)